contemporary music, athens

-After the first read, I was convinced I had to do this book, although I had some ideas with other subjects, but I removed them.
+After the first read, I was convinced I had to do this book, although I had some ideas with other subjects, I removed them.
 I said this is the right one for now.
 The libretto was made by Vangelis Hadzigiannidis.
 He is a Greek author.
-We worked closely on the libretto and the good thing was that we had the same esthetic line so we communicated in a quick manner, we found what we wanted very, very fast.
-It was a good cooperation.
+We worked closely on the libretto and the good thing was that we had the same esthetic line so we communicated quickly, we found what we wanted very, very fast.
+It was good cooperation.

 What I mean is, your music is not “chance music”.
 It’s all there on purpose.
-So how ....
+So how...

-And you know immediately which instrument will be used for which event.....
+And you know immediately which instrument will be used for which event...

 No, no it’s not that easy, you have to experiment a lot.
 You have to have an instrumental library in your head...

-Borboudakis: Of course, of course, I have my library in my mind and I try in each score different combinations, combinations which are leading me to my results.
+Of course, I have my library in my mind and I try in each score different combinations, combinations which are leading me to my results.